Kidnapping of Alon Ohel: Efforts to release

 After the abduction, the slogan "Alon You Are Not Alone" spread widely and was inscribed on pianos across Israel and abroad.
 His family placed his piano at the Hostages Square in Tel Aviv as part of the campaign by the Hostages and Missing Families Forum.
-The project later expanded to around 30 “yellow pianos” worldwide, dedicated to raising awareness of the hostages' plight.
+The project later expanded to around 30 "yellow pianos" worldwide, dedicated to raising awareness of the hostages' plight.

 His brother initiated a new recording of the song "Shuvi Eli" with Israeli musician Avishai Cohen in his honor.
 On his 24th birthday in February 2025, thousands gathered in Hostages Square to mark his second birthday in captivity, attended by musicians such as Ivri Lider and public figures calling for his release.
 His mother spoke with Prime Minister Benjamin Netanyahu and later stated that she told Netanyahu that Ohel's fate was his responsibility and that during the conversation she spoke and Netanyahu listened.
+In April 2025, John Ondrasik released a new edition of his song Superman (It's Not Easy) dedicated to Ohel.

 In April 2025, his family spoke about Ohel's condition and suggested a proposal of evacuating all injured hostages to a neutral country for treatment at Hostages Square.
 Their proposal was reportedly given to Netanyahu's close associates, Israeli hostage envoy and Shin Bet representatives along with senior US envoys Adam Boehler and Steve Witkoff.
 His family also expressed their outrage about any humanitarian aid being allowed into Gaza, repeating prior allegations from the Israeli government that allegedly the aid was going to Hamas and that injured hostages are being left untreated.

 In September 2025, after the release of the Hamas video showing Ohel, German Chancellor Friedrich Merz posted about the video on social media calling it "dehumanizing footage" and called for the release of all hostages and a ceasefire.

 Release

 On 13 October 2025, after 737 days in captivity, Ohel was released from Gaza as part of the United States-brokered Gaza peace plan between Israel and Hamas, mediated by Qatar and Egypt.
 His release was widely covered in Israeli and international media, with public celebrations across Israel, particularly at Hostages Square in Tel Aviv, where yellow pianos were played in his honor.
-He was discharged from Rabin Medical Center and returned home on 24 October and was cheered by crowds at Mitzpheh Aviv junction and at Misgav Regional Council, at his arrival home he wished his supporters well stating that he was incredibly happy to see all the love and well wishes.
+He was discharged from Rabin Medical Center on 24 October.
+During the ride to his home, crowds gathered at Mitzpheh Aviv junction and at Misgav Regional Council to see his motorcade go by.
+Upon arrival at his home, he thanked his supporters, stating that he was incredibly happy to see all the love and well wishes.